-If you’re one of the 35% of Americans who wrestle with sleep problems, you’ve possibly considered a sleep aid like melatonin.
-These supplements also come in a bite-size form, but can they really help with your slumber troubles?
+If you’re one of the 35% of Americans who wrestle with sleep problems, you’ve possibly considered a sleep aid like melatonin products.
+These melatonin supplements also come in a bite-size form, but can they really help with your slumber troubles?
 Are they safe?
 Or will you bite off more than you can chew?

 First, it may help to understand what melatonin is before you pop one in your mouth.